 Low frets are typically caused by lots of playing, wearing down the fret material causing a divot.
-The frets can be leveled, creating a new flat plane.
+Or commonly with vintage guitars, they've been leveled once or twice.
+Leveling the frets creates a new flat plane.
 But they can only be leveled so far.
 You need to have a slight rounding, or crown, on the tops of the frets so the string only contacts at one small point.
 Otherwise, the fret will contact the front edge of the fret and possibly cause a very minor change in intonation as the distance from the saddle shifts forward.
 If the frets are too low you won't be able to crown the top.